Avishka777/Arcana-Candles/README.md

 # Project Description
-# Note - This project is still ongoing...

 Welcome to the Arcana Candles E-Commerce Platform!
 Our system is crafted to effortlessly manage product sales, prioritizing security, data integrity, and user-friendly interfaces.
 Whether you're a customer or part of our administrative team, expect a seamless experience tailored to your needs.
 # Functional Requirements: